(PHP 5 >= 5.3.0)

 $count = func_num_args();

-$i = 1; $i < $count; $i++) {
+for ($i = 1; $i < $count; $i++) {

 ...